davesheinbein/SEI-CC-8/work/w11/d4/02-03-full-stack-react/full-stack-react.md

 $ heroku config:set KEY=VALUE
 ```

+> Note: If using zsh, it may be necessary to quote the KEY=VALUE pair, for example:<br>
+> `heroku config:set "DATABASE_URL=mongodb+srv://username:pw@sei-students-1btwt.azure.mongodb.net/students?retryWrites=true"`

 ##### Open the App

 `$ heroku open` and now everyone can play the 1973 Game of the Year!